-Eighteen months ago I was, unfortunately, re-diagnosed with breast cancer… but this time it is secondary and therefore incurable.
+Eighteen months ago I was, unfortunately, re-diagnosed with breast cancer… but this time it is secondary, and therefore incurable.
 So I have had more chemotherapy and will be on aromatase inhibitors and Herceptin (every three weeks) for as long as they keep working – which they thankfully are so far.

-Terminology can make all the difference to how people perceive you and how you perceive yourself.
+Terminology can make all the difference in how people perceive you and how you perceive yourself.
 I have always found the ‘battling’ and ‘fighting’ terminology rather exhausting, plus it makes it seem the patient's fault if they ‘lose the battle’ - as if they didn't try hard enough to stay alive!
 But some people find it empowering and I think it’s important to find and use words that help you personally.

 With my diagnosis, ‘stage 4’ made everyone think I was going to die imminently.
 To be honest I thought the same when I was given the diagnosis.
 Because there is no stage 5 and everyone knows it.
 It makes people do what I call the ‘bless face’ – it’s a look that all cancer patients will know and often comes with the words ‘bless you’ and a tilt of the head.
 People would see me as someone who needs help or pity.
 Or they’d ask me my prognosis i.e. ‘do you know when you’re going to die?’!
 Sympathy is great and very welcome, pity not so much.